Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 ### Installing a Node

 There are different options to install Waves node.
-The installation methods are explained in [How to Install a Node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) article.
+The installation methods are explained in [Install Waves Node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) article.

 ### Getting Actual Blockchain

-After installing a node, you need to get the blockchain database, using one of the methods described in [Options for Getting Actual Blockchain](/en/waves-node/options-for-getting-actual-blockchain) article.
+After installing a node, you need to get the blockchain database, using one of the methods described in [Get Waves Blockchain](/en/waves-node/options-for-getting-actual-blockchain) article.

 ## Already a Node Owner